porras/ghcontributors/README.md

 but if you contribute something else and it's cool, I'll merge it anyway :)

-* Fix aforementioned problem with the updating process
 * Add ability to update a repo with each commit via [GitHub hooks](https://help.github.com/articles/post-receive-hooks)
 * Detect forks and mirrors and display only the main repo